AramBP/synthesizerolc/cpp/README.txt

 You can use this code for whatever you want as long as you give OLC credit somewhere.

-This program featured Sine waves, Oscillators, envelopes and all the beautiful things you can find in synthesizers.
+This program features Sine waves, Oscillators, envelopes and all the beautiful things you can find in synthesizers.

 Many thanks,